-- Rigorous ongoing monitoring of credit quality is undertaken. - Impaired facilities are identified, measured and acted on in a timely manner. - Inherent credit risk in the Credit Union's business is realistically estimated and factored into business planning, capital and credit systems. - Recognition of collateral as a mitigant to credit risk is based on sound and prudent valuation of security. - Credit facilities which are deemed to be uncollectible are routinely written down or written off. - Credit assessment and provisioning procedures are periodically validated to ensure that policy settings remain appropriate. - Provisions and reserves are adequate. - Data is generated to fully and adequately assess the Credit Union's credit risk exposures and levels of impairment and to prepare various reports including internal reports, general purpose financial reports and reports to Australian Prudential Regulatory Authority (APRA). - Credit exposures, including non-lending exposures, are sensibly diversified and limited such that changing market conditions do not unduly impact on the Credit Union's net worth or viability.
+- Rigorous ongoing monitoring of credit quality is undertaken. - Impaired facilities are identified, measured and acted on in a timely manner. - Inherent credit risk in the credit union's business is realistically estimated and factored into business planning, capital and credit systems. - Recognition of collateral as a mitigant to credit risk is based on sound and prudent valuation of security. - Credit facilities which are deemed to be uncollectible are routinely written down or written off. - Credit assessment and provisioning procedures are periodically validated to ensure that policy settings remain appropriate. - Provisions and reserves, including the specific provision for doubtful debts and the general reserve for credit losses, are adequate. - Data is generated to fully and adequately assess the credit union's credit risk exposures and levels of impairment and to prepare various reports including internal reports, general purpose financial reports and reports to Australian Prudential Regulatory Authority (APRA). - Credit exposures, including non-lending exposures, are sensibly diversified and limited such that changing market conditions do not unduly impact on the credit union's net worth or viability.